Reds vs. Nationals Player Props Betting Odds

 Steer Stats

-- Steer will look for his third straight game with a hit in this matchup.
-During his last five outings he is batting .333 with two home runs, four walks and four RBI.
+- Steer hopes to build on a three-game hitting streak in this matchup.
+During his last five outings he is hitting .500 with two home runs, four walks and five RBI.

 Steer Recent Games